9 Reasons to Support Local Athletic EventsOct 27, 2016

-If only I could–[insert healthy lifestyle habit]–then I’d be happier, get more done, have more energy, feel better, and on and on.
+If only I could--[insert healthy lifestyle habit]--then I'd be happier, get more done, have more energy, feel better, and on and on.
 We want to have more control over our impulses, time and food intake.
-Instead of making the changes we desire, through, we often punish ourselves for our shortcomings, continuously bemoaning our faults and lack of adherence to various health behaviors.
+Instead of making the changes we desire, through, we often punish ourselves for our shortcomings.
+We continuously bemoaning our faults and lack of adherence to various health behaviors.

 When you set a goal to complete a local athletic event, your priorities shift and your focus narrows.
 To achieve your objective, you will need to prepare, which takes organization and discipline.
 Compromises will have to be made and choices carefully considered.
 Reflecting on your motivation helps to keep you on track when making tough decisions.

 The self-discipline you adopt for your physical activity will flow over into other areas of your wellness.
 You’ll need the support of adequate sleep, appropriate nutrition and stress management to have the time and energy needed to perform your workouts.